 According to one study, businesses that implemented the ISO 9000-based quality standards found an 18% increase in client satisfaction and a 15% cost reduction.
-ISO 9001 is an internationally recognized Quality Management System (QMS) criteria program.
-This program guides businesses of any size to maintain or find improvements in their quality management system and processes.
-The ISO approach and ISO 9001 audit is based on the Deming Cycle of continuous improvement – plan, do, check, act.
+For Quality Managers, Plant Managers, and Process Improvement Leads, these gains translate directly into lower Cost of Poor Quality (COPQ) and higher first-pass yield (FPY).
+ISO 9001 is an internationally recognized Quality Management System (QMS) criteria program that guides businesses of any size to maintain or improve their quality management system and processes.
+Whether your organization also operates under IATF 16949, VDA 6.3, FDA cGMP, or HACCP requirements, ISO 9001 serves as the foundational audit framework.
+The ISO approach and ISO 9001 audit is based on the Deming Cycle of continuous improvement โ plan, do, check, act.

-To either become certified or to maintain ISO standards once certified, auditing both externally and internally are necessary action.
-The iso 9001 audit aims to address 3 key areas of your Quality Management System:
+To either become certified or to maintain ISO standards once certified, auditing both externally and internally is a necessary action.
+For QA Directors and Quality Engineers tracking audit completion rates and non-conformance trends, the ISO 9001 audit aims to address three key areas of your Quality Management System:

 - Verify your QMS aligns with the ISO 9001 audit standards.